htrajan/ht-drawsteel/Bestiary/Human Trickshot.md

 - ★ 12–16: 7 damage
 - ✸ 17+: 10 damage

 Effect: The trickshot ignores cover and concealment.

+**3 Malice**
-3 Malice: The trickshot attacks an additional target.
+The trickshot attacks an additional target.

 **Supernatural Insight**

-The trickshot can target supernatural creatures and objects within 5 squares, even if they don’t have line of effect.
+The trickshot can target supernatural creatures and objects within 5 squares, even if they don't have line of effect.